czg-sci-42ver/csapp3e/asm/README.md

   - last row: 'that Is exclusive elsewhere' because `modified` has invalidated all other caches, so `shared` is impossible.
 The `exclusive` occurs to master after the *master* sending `Write miss` to bus.
 - p907 say [simialrly](#Advantages)
   - 'write miss' implies will overwrite the original cache block.
-  - TODO `otherwise` may be wrong, because miss with `exclusive` has no cache to offer data.
-So see [p22](https://www.cs.cornell.edu/courses/cs3410/2013sp/lecture/18-caches3-w.pdf) which also say 'no way to *distinguish which word* was dirty with only *a single dirty bit.*'
+  - ~~TODO `otherwise` may be wrong, because miss with `exclusive` has no cache to offer data.~~ So see [p22](https://www.cs.cornell.edu/courses/cs3410/2013sp/lecture/18-caches3-w.pdf) which also say 'no way to *distinguish which word* was dirty with only *a single dirty bit.*'
+    - here exclusive implies modified -> writes back; otherwise (i.e. shared which implies clean), so no need to write back -> 'read from memory'.
     - also see 'Having *per-byte validity* for cache block contents would also complicate cache coherence and consistency' in the following link.
+      - cache coherence and consistency are ['synonymous' p5][paper_1].
   - read memory on a write-miss because  probably ['only with just a word missing in a block'.](https://cs.stackexchange.com/questions/21318/why-we-need-to-read-memory-on-a-write-miss)
 - p908
   - `exclusive` implies only cached in current cache, so other processor's cache has no *copy* -> *miss*.
 Then also allow dirty sharing (see above).